csonto/git-private/README.md

       `cp <path/to/git-private>/git-private-* /usr/local/bin/`
     * Creating a link to the script files from such a directory, e.g.:
       `ln -s <path/to/git-private>/git-private-push /usr/local/bin/git-private-push`
     * Adding the directory where you downloaded the files to your `$PATH`, e.g.:
       `echo 'export PATH="<path/to/git-private>:$PATH"' >> ~/.bashrc && source ~/.bashrc`

 ## Usage

+### Configure private branches

+First, basic configuration of private branches.

+By default "junk" space is used.
+This default can be changed by changing `private.id` config option.

+By default each private space uses remote with the same name.
+For the default "junk" space you either need to create the remote:

+    git remote add junk $URL

+Or change remote option like this:

+    git config private.junk.remote origin

+You can also change the default remote for git working directory:

+    git config private.remote origin

+Or change global default:

+    git config --global private.remote origin

+See more bellow at [Configuration](#configuration).
+And have a look at [Examples](#concrete-examples).

 ### Pushing